- What is Front End Framework?

 - Angular is quite complex to learn because of its wide variety of features and built-in functionalities.

-- It has been observed that dynamic applications build using React can lag sometimes in terms of performance.
+- It has been observed that dynamic applications built using React can lag sometimes in terms of performance.

 Pros of Vue.js

-- Availability of detailed and comprehensive documentations makes it easier to learn.
+- The availability of detailed and comprehensive documentation makes it easier to learn.